hull/hull-ruby/README.md

 In addition to providing multiple social login options, Hull allows you to create and authenticate users that are registered within your own app.

-To use this feature, you just have to add a `user_hash` key at the initialization of hull.js :
+To use this feature, you just have to add a `userHash` key at the initialization of hull.js :

 In you view :